arnenoori/gto-poker-bot/report/481_report.md

 The GTO Poker Bot project addresses the challenge of creating an AI agent that can play poker optimally by visually interpreting the game state and taking actions through a web browser, simulating human play.
 Poker presents unique difficulties for AI due to its elements of imperfect information, stochastic events, and the need for complex strategic reasoning.

-Unlike perfect information games such as chess and Go, poker involves hidden information (opponents' private cards), which makes it challenging to determine the optimal strategy.
+Poker involves hidden information (opponents' private cards), which makes it challenging to determine the optimal strategy.
 The game also includes random events in the form of card dealing, requiring the AI to reason under uncertainty.
 Furthermore, poker demands sophisticated strategic thinking, including the ability to bluff, model opponents, and adapt to changing game dynamics.

 The main challenges in developing a poker AI include:

-1. Handling imperfect information: The AI must make decisions based on incomplete knowledge of the game state, considering the range of possible opponent holdings and strategies.
+1. **Handling imperfect information**: The AI must make decisions based on incomplete knowledge of the game state, considering the range of possible opponent holdings and strategies.
-2. Dealing with stochastic events: The random dealing of cards introduces uncertainty, requiring the AI to reason probabilistically and adapt its strategy accordingly.
+2. **Dealing with stochastic events**: The random dealing of cards introduces uncertainty, requiring the AI to reason probabilistically and adapt its strategy accordingly.
-3. Modeling opponents: To make optimal decisions, the AI must be capable of inferring opponents' likely holdings and strategies based on their actions.
+3. **Modeling opponents**: To make optimal decisions, the AI must be capable of inferring opponents' likely holdings and strategies based on their actions.
-4. Developing a robust and adaptive strategy: The AI needs to employ a strategy that is effective against a wide range of opponent playing styles and able to adjust as the game progresses.
+4. **Developing a robust and adaptive strategy**: The AI needs to employ a strategy that is effective against a wide range of opponent playing styles and able to adjust as the game progresses.
-5. Interacting with the environment: The AI must be able to interpret the game state visually and execute actions through a web browser interface, simulating human interaction with the poker platform.
+5. **Interacting with the environment**: The AI must be able to interpret the game state visually and execute actions through a web browser interface, simulating human interaction with the poker platform.

-While significant progress has been made in poker AI, with notable achievements like Libratus [1], Pluribus [2], and DeepStack [4], poker remains an unsolved domain compared to games like chess and Go.
-Existing approaches often rely on computationally intensive algorithms and require direct access to the game state, making them unsuitable for deployment in real-world online poker environments.
+While significant progress has been made in poker AI, with notable achievements like Libratus, Pluribus, and DeepStack (more on this within the next section), existing approaches often rely on computationally intensive algorithms and require direct access to the game state, making them unsuitable for deployment in real-world online poker environments.

-The GTO Poker Bot project aims to tackle these challenges by developing an AI agent that can learn and execute optimal strategies in a human-like manner, interacting with the poker platform through visual interpretation and simulated actions.
-The project explores the potential of combining knowledge-based approaches, such as a fixed strategy based on game-theoretic principles, with reinforcement learning techniques to create an effective and adaptable poker AI.
+Our GTO Poker Bot project aims to tackle these challenges by developing an AI agent that can learn and execute optimal strategies in a human-like manner, interacting with the poker platform through visual interpretation and simulated actions through clicking buttons in the browser.
+Our project explores the potential of combining knowledge-based approaches, such as a fixed strategy based on game-theoretic principles, with reinforcement learning techniques to create an effective and adaptable poker AI.

 ### Tools and Starting Points

 The project leverages TensorFlow for implementing the DQN agent and GPT-V for interpreting the game state from screenshots.
-The fixed strategy agent [fixed.py] and the DQN agent [dqn_agent.py] serve as the core components, with the operational framework [play.py]) enabling interaction with online poker games.
+The fixed strategy agent [fixed.py] and the DQN agent [dqn_agent.py] serve as the core components, with the operational framework [play.py] enabling interaction with online poker games.
+We used the framework self-operating computer [1] by HyperwriteAI as the basis for creating the autnomous mouse-clicking part of our project.
+We initially tried existing libraries such as NeuronPoker, PokerPy, and PokerStove but they were all outdated and not maintained, so we fould it faster to create our own.

 ### PEAS